Van-der-Deken/Converter/README.md

 # MeshToSDF Converter

 This is a simple console application, which allows to convert model with triangular mesh into signed distance field (SDF) representation.
-Based on algorithm from "Distance Fields for Rapid Collision Detection in Physically Based Modeling" paper, so only two restrictions for supported model:
+Based on algorithm from "Distance Fields for Rapid Collision Detection in Physically Based Modeling" paper, so only two restrictions for supported models:
 * Triangular mesh (as mentioned above)
 * Must be specified vertex normals